Jur0n/Jur0n.github.io/_posts/Power Shell/_posts/2023-08-09-Introducing-Windows-PowerShell.md

  #### for-loop

- In a foor loop the amount of repetitions is defined in the start.
+ In a for loop the amount of repetitions is defined in the start.

  ```ps1
  for ($n=1; $n -le 6; $n++) {